mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.2/installing/index.md

 ```

 [enterprise]
-## <a name="build"></a>Deploying a local Universe containing Edge-LB
+## <a name="build"></a>Deploying a local Catalog containing Edge-LB
 [/enterprise]

-If you need to deploy a local Universe containing your own set of packages, you must build a customized local Universe Docker image.
-The following instructions are based on the [DC/OS universe deployment instructions](/mesosphere/dcos/1.12/administering-clusters/deploying-a-local-dcos-universe/#certified).
+If you need to deploy a local Catalog containing your own set of packages, you must build a customized local Catalog Docker image.
+The following instructions are based on the [DC/OS Catalog deployment instructions](/mesosphere/dcos/1.12/administering-clusters/deploying-a-local-dcos-universe/#certified).

 **Prerequisite:** [Git](https://git-scm.com/).
 On Unix/Linux, see these [Getting Started instructions](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git).

-1. Clone the Universe repository:
+1. Clone the Catalog repository:

     ```bash
     git clone https://github.com/mesosphere/universe.git --branch version-3.x